barefootcss/Singular.js/docs/api/component.md

 The `renderAll` function calls render() for each match on a selector.

-Note that changing the property of one component will update all.
+> Note: Because this function places the *same component* in multiple containers, changing a property will effect all instances of it on your page.

 	<html>
 		<body>